In this article, we talk about the Arena mode’s ranking system.

-League of Legends has a competitive ladder system called ranked mode.
+League of Legends has a competitive ladder system called Ranked mode.
 By participating in the ranked mode and finishing placements, players are given a set rank based on the player’s skill level.
 Said player can then play more of the ranked mode to increase their rank by winning more games or get demoted by losing games.

 In this article, we will look at Arenas’ ranking system and break it down.